 Compare Young Drivers Insurance

-Import car insurance, Purchasing imported cars is a growing trend among UK consumers, as this can be a cheaper alternative to conventional UK bought cars.
-Not only can imported cars be cheaper, they can also have enhanced equipment and features, be built to a higher specification, and you may even be able to find an unusual model that’s not available in the UK if you are after something a little different.
+Purchasing imported cars is a growing trend among UK consumers, as this can be a cheaper alternative to conventional UK bought cars.
+Not only can imported cars be cheaper, they can also have enhanced equipment and features.
+They can be built to a higher specification and you may even be able to find an unusual model that’s not available in the UK if you are after something a little different.

 Nonetheless, although it can be tempting to purchase a unique car that stands out from the crowd, you need to be aware that it can be difficult to find affordable imported car insurance cover.
 This is why it is vital to not only research the vehicle itself, but also thoroughly search the market.

-Although you may have snapped up a bargain car from overseas, you can subsequently be stung with expensive car insurance quotes, for reasons such as sourcing replacement parts can be difficult and expensive should your vehicle need repairing in the event of a claim.
+Although you may have snapped up a bargain car from overseas, you can subsequently be stung with expensive car insurance quotes as sourcing replacement parts can be difficult and expensive should your vehicle need repairing in the event of a claim.

 It’s not only parts which can raise the price of insuring your vehicle, the structural standards of imported cars are not always the same as European models (e.g. Left hand drive) which can also boost insurance premiums.
 Moreover, imported vehicles often have higher engine specifications compared with conventional UK cars, increasing the likelihood of an accident.

 Another important factor to consider before purchasing imported vehicles is that insurance firms will require you to undergo a process of testing under the Single Vehicle Approval scheme.
 Passing this test is a requirement for your vehicle to become road worthy.

 What are the different types of imported car?